privy-io/create-privy-pwa/README.md

 #### `pages/load-assets.tsx`

 An example of a page you might have in your PWA to allow users to connect an external wallet, from which they can transfer assets to their embedded wallet.

-- The `PrivyProvider` is our top-level component in the hierarchy.
-- In the `PrivyProvider`, we also pass in:
-  - our Privy `appId` (retrieved from the Privy Console)
-  - a `config` to customize the look and feel of the Privy modal
-  - an (optional) `onSuccess` callback that redirects the user to the dashboard page upon login.